Indhupamula/semantic_document_search_gen-ai/README.md

 working:

+step1:Document Ingestion
-step1:Document Ingestion: PDF, DOCX and TXT files are read and converted into text.
+PDF, DOCX and TXT files are read and converted into text.

+step2:Chunking
-step2:Chunking: Each document is split into smaller, meaningful parts.
+Each document is split into smaller, meaningful parts.

+step3:Embedding Generation
-step3:Embedding Generation: Text chunks are converted into dense vector representations.
+Text chunks are converted into dense vector representations.

+step4:FAISS Indexing
-step4:FAISS Indexing: Embeddings are stored in FAISS for efficient similarity search.
+Embeddings are stored in FAISS for efficient similarity search.

+step5:Query Encoding
-step5:Query Encoding: A user query is embedded into the same vector space.
+A user query is embedded into the same vector space.

+step6:Similarity Search
-step5:Similarity Search: FAISS finds top matches based on cosine similarity.
+FAISS finds top matches based on cosine similarity.

+step7:Results Display T
-step6:Results Display: The most relevant document snippets are shown.
+he most relevant document snippets are shown.